-Paella is said to have originated in Valencia, on Spain's eastern coastline, where it's traditionally made with meat and cooked on an open fire.
-This simple paella recipe uses a mix of meat, seafood and colourful veg for a lively combination of flavours and textures.
+Paella is said to have originated in Valencia, on Spain’s eastern coastline, where it’s traditionally made with meat and cooked on an open fire.
+Learn how to cook an easy classic paella with a delicious mix of meat, seafood and colourful veg for a lively combination of flavours and textures.
+See method

 - Stir the saffron strands into the stock and set aside to infuse while you prepare the rest of the paella.